Kanii74/Dynamical-Mass-of-Galaxy-Cluster/README.md

 The following steps are performed,

-Selection of cluster member galaxies using redshift cuts
+1) Selection of cluster member galaxies using redshift cuts

-Conversion of redshift to line-of-sight velocity
+2) Conversion of redshift to line-of-sight velocity

-Calculation of velocity dispersion
+3) Calculation of velocity dispersion

-Estimation of cluster radius
+4) Estimation of cluster radius

-Computation of dynamical mass using the virial theorem
+5) Computation of dynamical mass using the virial theorem

+## Methodology